zachvalenta/jvns.ca/content/post/2018-12-29-some-initial-nonparametric-statistics-notes.markdown

 9% of points are more than 100.
 So we can still learn some stuff from 1000 data points!

-This intuitively feels pretty reasonable to me -- like it makes sense to me that if you have NO IDEA what your distribution that with 100,000 points you'd be able to make quite strong inferences about , and that 1000 is
+This intuitively feels pretty reasonable to me -- like it makes sense to me that if you have NO IDEA what your distribution that with 100,000 points you'd be able to make quite strong inferences, and that with 1000 you can do a lot less!

 ### more data points are exponentially better?